pauly4it/LaraSqrrl/readme.md

 # LaraSqrrl

-Identify and track squirrels via text.
-Created for the November 10th and February 9th Laravel SF Meetups.
+Identify and track squirrels via text, now using AWS Rekognition!
+Created for the November 10th, 2015; February 9th, 2016; May 10th, 2016; and March 13th, 2018 Laravel SF Meetups.

 ## Local Install